Beyond Water Chestnuts: Discover Better Keto-Friendly Alternatives for Your Low-Carb Diet

 Calories: 97 kcal

-Can you eat water chestnuts on keto?
-Not ideally, as demonstrated by the figures above; eating water chestnuts has a risk of throwing someone off of a keto diet.
+Water chestnuts are not ideal to in while on keto, as demonstrated by the figures above.
+Eating water chestnuts has a risk of throwing someone off of a keto diet.

 Water Chestnuts Health Benefits